Stochastic evolution equations driven by Liouville fractional Brownian motion

 driven by an $\H$-cylindrical Liouville fractional Brownian motion, and prove existence, uniqueness and space-time regularity of mild solutions under various assumptions on the Banach space $E$, the operators $A: \mathscr{D}(A)\to E$ and $B:H\to E$, and the Hurst parameter $\b$.

-As an application it is shown that second-order parabolic SPDEs on bounded domains in $\R^d$, driven by space-time noise which is white in space and Liouville fractional in time, admit a mild solution if $\frac{d}{4}<\b<1$.
+As an application it is shown that second-order parabolic SPDEs on bound\-ed domains in $\R^d$, driven by space-time noise which is white in space and Liouville fractional in time, admit a mild solution if $\frac{d}{4}<\b<1$.